PatrickHeneise/the-personal-cms-and-blog/README.md

 ## How to Deploy Your Own Website, CMS and Blog

-1. Fork this repository (private or public)
+1. Fork or clone this repository (private or public)
 2. Register with [Forestry.io](Forestry.io) and import the site (no config needed)
 3. Register with [Netlify](netlify.com) and deploy the site (no config needed)
 4. Done